Islandora/documentation/docs/user-documentation/linked_data.md

 Using the RDF mapping configurations provided by the RDF module, the JSON-LD Module exposes the RDF-mapped entity in JSON-LD, through the REST API, at `node/[nid]?_format=jsonld` (for nodes; for media and terms, at `media/[mid]?_format=jsonld` and `taxonomy/term/[tid]?_format=jsonld`).

 - The JSON-LD module will only work with mappings that include a value under `types` (which maps to `rdf:type` - see below, under Structure of an RDF Mapping).
 - The JSON-LD module provides a hook so other modules can alter the entity before it gets mapped.
-The `islandora` module uses this hook to trigger any "Map URI to Predicate" and "Alter JSON-LD Type" reactions that are configured in Contexts. `islandora_defaults` provides the two Contexts - "All Media" and "Content" - that configure these to occur on Media and Repository Item nodes.
+The `islandora` module uses this hook to trigger any "Map URI to Predicate" and "Alter JSON-LD Type" reactions that are configured in Contexts.
+The Islandora Starter Site provides two Contexts - "All Media" and "Content" - that configure these to occur on Media and Repository Item nodes.
 - The JSON-LD module adds RDF datatypes to the RDF values, and includes a mapping of Drupal field types to RDF datatypes.
 - The JSON-LD module provides a hook to alter its Drupal field type to RDF datatype mapping.
 - The JSON-LD module has a configuration option that can cause the `?_format=jsonld` to be part of, or not part of, the URIs of Drupal objects.
 On an out-of-the-box islandora-playbook, this string is stripped, but by default on a fresh install of the jsonld module, it is not.